6 months ago

 4 November, 2021

-Breast Cancer UK has been dedicated to the prevention of breast cancer by addressing the environmental and chemical causes of the disease.
-With the UN Climate Change Conference in full swing and the focus on climate action, much is also at stake for the future of public health.
+Breast Cancer UK has been dedicated to preventing breast cancer by addressing the environmental and chemical causes of the disease.
+Indeed, With the UN Climate Change Conference in full swing and the focus on climate action, much is also at stake for the future of public health.

-Chemical pollutants are released directly into the environment during or following use or as by-products of industrial and manufacturing processes threatening the health and wellbeing of people in the UK and aboard.
+Chemical pollutants are released directly into the environment during or following use or as by-products of industrial and manufacturing processes.
+Threatening the health and wellbeing of people in the UK and abroad.
 Chemical pollution is a current and growing public health crisis:

 This includes chemicals that may cause cancer, are toxic, and/or interfere with our endocrine (or hormone) system.
 With Chemical production set to treble by 2050, without international action, we will weaken our ability to prevent disease and protect the health prospects of future generations.

-Exposure to harmful chemicals, such as endocrine-disrupting chemicals (EDCs), even at low concentrations can trigger chemical reactions in the body that increase our chances of suffering from chronic and lethal diseases.
+To point out, exposure to harmful chemicals, such as endocrine-disrupting chemicals (EDCs), even at low concentrations, can trigger chemical reactions in the body that increase our chances of suffering from chronic and lethal diseases.
 These include hormone-dependent cancers, such as breast and prostate cancers, obesity, diabetes, heart disease, reproductive problems, and developmental effects.
-Key chemicals of concern to Breast Cancer UK include:

 Limiting exposure to harmful chemicals is therefore essential if we are to reduce the burden of disease and meet the UN Sustainable Development Goal to: “Substantially reduce the number of deaths and illnesses from harmful chemicals, air, water and soil pollution and contamination by 2030”.